tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. Give a short summary of each CRAP principle
 1. What does the "above the fold" design principle mean?
 1. Define *Responsive Design*
-1. What is the `name` of the &lt;meta> tag you will need to add to all of your responsive web pages?
+1. What is the `name` of the &lt;meta> tag you will need to add to all of your responsive (and mobile friendly) web pages?
 1. What properties of the browser does a media query commonly "test" for?

 ## I. Website Design Process